-Being in Oslo affords a unique opportunity to learn more about this award and its creator.
+Here is a unique opportunity for you to learn more about this award and its creator.
 Alfred Nobel, a prestigious Swedish chemist, invented dynamite in the late 19th century and made a fortune through this discovery.
-During his extensive research, he detonated several explosions, one of which was particularly severe, killing his brother in 1864.
+During his extensive research, he detonated several explosions, one of which was particularly serious and killed his brother in 1864.

-At his death, he bequeathed his vast fortune to the creation of the Nobel Peace Prize, which was to reward those who have ‘done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies, and for the holding and promotion of peace congresses'.
-This prize was awarded for the first time in 1901, and you can discover the faces of the winners during your visit.
+At his death, he bequeathed his vast fortune to the creation of the Nobel Peace Prize.
+It was to reward those who have “done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies, and for the holding and promotion of peace congresses”.
+This prize was awarded for the first time in 1901, and you can discover the portraits of the winners during your visit.

-Martin Luther King, Mother Teresa, and Barak Obama are part of this wall of glory and peace.
-Guided tours and lectures, as well as activities for children, ensure a moment of historical and cultural value.
+Martin Luther King, Mother Teresa, and Barack Obama are part of this wall of glory and peace.
+Guided tours and lectures, as well as activities for children, ensure some family time of historical and cultural value.

 Nobels Fredssenter (Nobel Peace Centre)